KingCarnival/DATS-6103-Individual-Project-3-Preston-Bruce/README.md

 # DATS-6103-Individual-Project-3-Preston-Bruce

-## Explaination
+## Explanation

 This project features data from https://www.kaggle.com/luthfim/steam-reviews-dataset.
-It covers data from Decemeber 2010 to Febuary 2019.
+It covers data from December 2010 to February 2019.

+***
+Note: The dataset is saved as a zip to get around github's file size limits.